StormBlessed401/nlp-notes-projects/RegEx.md

 \S means "any non-whitespace character"

-+ means "one or more of the previous"
+AND + means "one or more of the previous"

 So http\S+ matches:
 http://example.com
 https://www.amazon.in/product/B08K2S1B56
 httpXYZ123 (basically anything starting with http followed by non-space characters)

 | (pipe symbol)
 Acts as OR

 So we are saying:
-👉 match anything that looks like http...
+-->match anything that looks like http...
 OR
-👉 match anything that looks like www...
+-->match anything that looks like www...

-www\S+
+#www\S+
 Same logic:

 www = match the literal string "www"